 Project Life Cycle

 On the other hand, all phases represent a logical aggregation of related work.
 Consequently, projects become easier to manage.
 Adopting a project life cycle also promotes transparency.
-In other words, stakeholders know what to expect.
+Basically, stakeholders know what to expect.
 Additionally, it promotes consistency.
 All phases are necessary to make the “right” decisions.
-In this way, the cycle increases the likelihood of project success.
+In this way, the cycle increases the likelihood of project success, and no workaround will be necessary.
 Projects, large or small, should therefore adopt a project cycle.

 A standardized project lifecycle can help you understand all the work needed to achieve project objectives.
 Consequently, it is easier to determine a feasible timeline and budget.
 Moreover, it is easier to define responsibilities.
 Consequently, the project life cycle helps to define more credible objectives.